Sh0ckFR/DataTranscripters/README.md

 The result in this case:

-John is a relation of Jane and Jane is a relation of John.
+John is a relation of Jane and Jane is a relation of John, John have 4 Pets, 1 dog (named Doggy and Doggy is Black), 3 cats (Tom -> Black, Jerry -> White and Mickey -> Red).
 Jack got 2 relations, John and Jane and he's 18 years old and his name is Dupont.

 The DataTranscripters could be only one letter and multiple letters if necessary (you want do translate a guinea pig, the letters could be 'GP' for Guinea Pig, it doesn't matter, the most important thing is to preserve a common and (international) langage to stock the data.